eddiewastaken/logisim-discrete-CPU/README.md

 ![Activating automatic Clock ticks](https://i.imgur.com/7l080oo.png)

 'Tick Frequency' can also be altered, results may vary depending on your machine.
-Included in this project is a demo ROM image file, `Fib.ROM`, which computes the Fibonacci sequence from 0 to 233, then loops. `7Seg.ROM` and `BinaryToBCD.ROM` files are also included, which are pre-loaded into the ROMs used as the output display drivers.
+Included in this project is a demo ROM image file, `Fib.ROM`, which computes the Fibonacci sequence from 0 to 233, then loops. `7Seg.ROM` and `BinaryToBCD.ROM` files are also included, which are pre-loaded into the ROMs used as the output display drivers. `controlROM.py` will generate the required control ROM file based on the microinstructions given within.

 ## Aims

 The idea of this project is to present a full guide to build up to this project yourself, starting with only basic digital logic circuit knowledge.
-Please log any issues, and let me know if you'd like to use this project (and eventual build manual) for anything cool!
+Please log any issues, and let me know if you'd like to use this project and/or build manual for anything cool!
 Forks are welcomed to build on and expand this system to bigger and better things, but it's encouraged to use as much discrete logic as possible!

 # Todo

- - Full build guide for educators and hobbyist (in the works!)
  - Fix `HLT` microinstruction, as Logisim currently doesn't play nice with it
  - Implement an optional Clock cycle saving subcircuit to skip to the Instruction if the current control word == 0
  - Split the subcircuits into a Logisim library to be loaded inside other Logisim circuits